B. S. in Computer Science and Business

 CSE 340 Design and Analysis of Algorithms (3)

 One course drawn from this list.
 (3 or 4 credits)

 - Students entering the CSB program after a year in the P.C.
-Rossin College of Engineering can use ENGR 97in place of CSE 001.
-For those students the BUS 001 requirement is waived (though the 136-credit requirement remains).
+Rossin College of Engineering may use ENGR 010 in place of CSE 001.

 - Students may use CSE 012 in place of CSE 001.